castorini/anserini/docs/regressions-dl19-doc-segmented-unicoil-noexp-v2.md

 However, the model is the same, applied to the MS MARCO _segmented_ document corpus (without any expansions).
 Retrieval uses MaxP technique, where we select the score of the highest-scoring passage from a document as the score for that document to produce a document ranking.

-The exact configurations for these regressions are stored in [this YAML file](${yaml}).
+The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/dl19-doc-segmented-unicoil-noexp-v2.yaml).
-Note that this page is automatically generated from [this template](${template}) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead and then run `bin/build.sh` to rebuild the documentation.
+Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/dl19-doc-segmented-unicoil-noexp-v2.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead and then run `bin/build.sh` to rebuild the documentation.

 From one of our Waterloo servers (e.g., `orca`), the following command will perform the complete regression, end to end:

 ```
-python src/main/python/run_regression.py --index --verify --search --regression ${test_name}
+python src/main/python/run_regression.py --index --verify --search --regression dl19-doc-segmented-unicoil-noexp-v2
 ```

 ## Corpus